-As the starting point for the calculation of headline earnings is the .46 IAS 33 earnings number, items not recognised in this earnings number cannot be included in headline earnings.
-This would include gains on revaluation of property, plant and equipment and fair value gains or losses on available-for-sale financial assets which are recognised directly in equity.

-An argument was made during the comment process that in certain BEE .47 transactions the IFRS 2 expense is part of the profit or loss on disposal of a business and should therefore be excluded from headline earnings.
+- .45 As the starting point for the calculation of headline earnings is the IAS 33 earnings number, items not recognised in this earnings number cannot be included in headline earnings.
+This would include gains on revaluation of property, plant and equipment and fair value gains or losses on available-for-sale financial assets that are recognised in other comprehensive income. - .46 An argument was made during the comment process that in certain BEE transactions the IFRS 2 expense is part of the gain or loss on disposal of a business and should therefore be excluded from headline earnings.
 BEE credentials are capable of being obtained in a number of ways, including disposing of a business or issuing options or shares at a discount, and in many cases the legal form of the transaction is different from the economic substance.
 In addition many transactions involve the receipt of services from BEE employees.
 In order to ensure consistent treatment of BEE transactions from a headline earnings perspective, the decision taken was to include the IFRS 2 charge in headline earnings, as other IFRS 2 charges are included in headline earnings.